 VCL has been a key-role partner in several security projects, conducting research and development of novel and efficient security technologies.
 More specifically, VCL’s goal is to offer:

-- -New solutions for supporting the work of LEAs in managing Big Data, i.e. extracting, storing, indexing large amounts of structured and unstructured data.
+- New solutions for supporting the work of LEAs in managing Big Data, i.e. extracting, storing, indexing large amounts of structured and unstructured data.

 - Novel deep machine learning approaches for detection and understanding of criminal events by exploiting data from heterogeneous sources such as video surveillance, confiscated devices, social media as well as the Surface and the Deep Web, including the Dark Nets.

-- -Cost-effective solutions for processing and fusion of multimodal sensor data to assist in early detection of ground or aerial threats.
+- Cost-effective solutions for processing and fusion of multimodal sensor data to assist in early detection of ground or aerial threats.

-- -Intuitive, user-friendly tools to facilitate collaborative work of criminal investigators.
+- Intuitive, user-friendly tools to facilitate collaborative work of criminal investigators.

 Within the context of the DANTE project, a series of visual analysis modules were developed, which relied on novel deep learning algorithms for robustly and efficiently automating the video analysis procedure of law-enforcement authorities for identifying online terrorist-related activities.
 The video below constitutes part of VCL’s demonstration of the modules’ capabilities in the Security Research Event 2018 (SRE).